Creative Placemaking: Top 3 Best Practices to Optimize Value

 Marching forward

 The primary reason to take best practices in creative placemaking seriously is its proven ability to enhance real estate project value by ensuring a vibrant, healthy, sustainable place where people want to live, work, and play.
 Although all 10 best practices are important, the trio here constitutes the most essential ones to optimize that value.
-By using leading best practices in creative placemaking, any public project can be a successful model worthy of emulation.
+By using leading best practices in creative placemaking, any public and private projects can be a successful model worthy of emulation.

 Featured research includes: